 Lastly, some seasonal employers have really stepped up their game when it comes to employee food.
 Organic and locally sourced is starting to happen in EDR’s, so do your research to find the employer that’s going to make your belly happy!

 Unfortunately, the seasonal lifestyle isn’t very dog (or cat) friendly.
-As we said above, do to health and safety regulations, most employers who provide housing do not allow employees/residents to have pets. 🙁
+As we said above, due to health and safety regulations, many seasonal employers who provide housing do not allow employees/residents to have pets. 🙁

-However, there are a few employers who offer rental housing that do allow pets.
+However, in the last few years, since 2020, we have noticed more employers who say they’re “pet-friendly”.
+And there are some employers who offer rental housing that allow pets.
 And if you’re an RV’er, you may have even better luck bringing your four-legged pal.
 Again, the best thing to do is to check with the individual employers to whom you’re applying.

 In states like Alaska, Montana, Colorado and Wyoming, there are wide-open spaces, and some of the employers are miles and miles (and miles) from the next ranch, resort or even town.
 Hopefully you will find it refreshing!
 You’ll have fellow co-workers around and you begin to create your own community upon arrival.

 If you decided to work in one of these locations, for the most part, the greatest challenge is thinking ahead and being prepared for not being able to just jump in your car and run to grab fast food, a DVD or ibuprofin for your killer headache.
 If you’re driving, have your car serviced before your season starts.
 Once on property, fill up often and certainly before leaving “civilization” so you’re not at risk of running out of gas.
 Be prepared for a variety of weather and activities, working and playing, and sharing your living space with others.

 If you’re an urban dweller, and used to hustle and bustle of the city all around you 24/7, you may want to give this a try.
 You’d be surprised where and how you “find yourself” after a season away.